Swiss-Polar-Institute/data-management-guidance/documentation/backing_up_data.md

 #### Checksums

 It is important to check the backup when it has been completed to ensure it contains the files you expect.
 Checksums are a unique identifier of a file: if it's content changes in any way, then it's checksum also changes.
 Comparing checksums of your original files and the backup is a very handy way to ensure that the backup contains the files you expect.

+[md5sum](https://en.wikipedia.org/wiki/Md5sum) and [sha1sum](https://en.wikipedia.org/wiki/Sha1sum) are two examples of computer programs that compute checksums of files and would be suitable for this purpose.

 #### File restoration